-February 2013 saw some rather startling statistics about the impact of stress being released.
-Research published was from various sources e.g. Canada Life insurance and public sector Unison.
+We have seen some rather startling statistics about the impact of stress.
+Research published has been from various sources e.g. Canada Life insurance and UK public sector Unison, but they give a consistent picture.

 All the figures reported that people were impacted more by stress than the previous year, with the stress causing reduced productivity at work (including days off work), a negative impact on their personal or home lives, and a concern that they could not take much more.